-Notice Types – In Delaware, there are two types of violations for which this notice is issued:
+Notice Types – In Alabama, there are two types of this notice used in the context of landlord-tenant relationships: